Many runners look for a simple answer.

 Intervals

-→ your heart rate might still be rising even after you’ve already slowed down
+Because of that, your heart rate may still be rising even after you have already slowed down.

 The practical takeaway